CollierCZ/collier.cz/svelte/src/routes/articles/reusing-content-with-variables-in-mdx.svelte.md

 you can update it in one place and have it automatically correct everywhere.
 You don't have to spend time hunting through your docs for references to something outdated.

-Some people have pointed to Asciidoc and its native [support for including other files](https://asciidoc.org/userguide.html#_system_macros) as the answer.
+Some people have pointed to AsciiDoc and its native [support for including other files](https://asciidoc.org/userguide.html#_system_macros) as the answer.
 The objection is that this is another syntax to learn and another barrier to overcome, while developers are already used to writing in Markdown.

 For our [Orbit design system](https://orbit.kiwi/), we're transitioning our docs to a system based on [Gatsby](https://gatsbyjs.com/) with the content in [MDX](https://mdxjs.com/).
 Our components are already in React, so the ability to use [JSX](https://reactjs.org/docs/introducing-jsx.html) in Markdown is a real benefit for us.
-So we don't want to switch to Asciidoc or any other language.
+So we don't want to switch to AsciiDoc or any other language.

 So we want the benefit of content reuse within the syntax that we're familiar with.
 I asked myself whether it was possible.